Chiefs shut down Henry, Titans game plan in AFC title game

 The Chiefs minimized the impact Henry had on the AFC championship game Sunday, holding him to a mere 7 yards after halftime, when Patrick Mahomes and Co. were capping off 28 consecutive points.
 The result was 35-24 victory that sent Kansas City to its first Super Bowl in 50 years and the Titans home after an incredible postseason ride.

+“I feel like our backs were against the wall the whole season,” said Henry, who finished with 19 carries for 69 yards and a touchdown.
+“We kept on fighting and kept on believing in each other.
+I think it speaks volumes about the team we have.
+We just came up short.”

-Henry finished with 19 carries for 69 yards and a touchdown for the Titans, who were languishing around .500 when they beat the Chiefs in Week 10.
-They proceeded to lean heavily on Henry down the stretch, and won nine of their next 12 games — and three straight — to reach their sixth AFL or AFC championship game, and first since 2002.
+Indeed, the Titans were languishing around .500 when they beat the Chiefs in Week 10.
+They proceeded to lean heavily on Henry down the stretch, and they won nine of their next 12 games — and three straight — to reach their sixth AFL or AFC championship game and first since 2002.

 Their route as a wild-card team took them to New England and Baltimore, yet they even managed to clear those hurdles with ease.
 They turned away Tom Brady in Foxborough and shut down Lamar Jackson and the rest of the Ravens.